Spotswood Yards Public Art Strategy

 From Development Approval to Precinct Defining Asset

-This project demonstrates Juddy Roller’s ability to translate public art into a powerful placemaking and development strategy for major residential precincts.
+This project demonstrates Juddy Roller’s ability to translate street art and public art into a powerful placemaking and development strategy for major residential precincts.
 By combining cultural strategy, artist networks, planning coordination and complex live-site delivery, Juddy Roller helped transform Spotswood Yards from a collection of towers into a defining visual landmark for Melbourne’s west, creating long-term identity, public value and a point of difference beyond traditional property marketing.